carapace-sh/carapace/README.md

 ## Usage

-Calling `carapace.Gen` on any command is enough for adding completion script generation using the [hidden command](#hidden-command).
+Calling `carapace.Gen` on any command is enough to enable completion script generation using the [hidden command](#hidden-command).

 > Invocations to `carapace.Gen` must be **after** the command was added to the parent command so that the [uids](#uid) are correct.